scythespacery/byi/README.md

 # byi
-some things, sorry if these are repeated from my strawpage but theyre important !! also HUGE SHOUTOUT to my friend honey for drawing my pfp (its basically a truesona/self insert lmao)!!!! i love it im gonna witerwy fweaking mawwy you bwo (??)
+some things, sorry if these are repeated from my strawpage but theyre important !! also HUGE SHOUTOUT to my friend honey for drawing my pfp (its basically a truesona/self insert lmao)!!!! i love it im gonna witerwy fweaking mawwy you bwo (??) i would link her but she doesnt have github

 *12 and under dni dni dni dni dni NO EXCEPTIONS. ik i said this on my strawpage but you arent supposed to be here. i could go on a whole rant on its own about this but im not mostly bc im not gonna act like i wasnt 10 when i joined deviantart 💔